On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

 Based on the results obtained in this paper, future research on the PINN architecture should be skewed in directions that recall divide-and-conquer approaches as the one described in \cite{wang2022mosaic}.
+Indeed, the most salient factor noticed in our experiments is given by the advantage of training PINNs in small regions.
 Another valuable alternative is represented by methods that consider sequential training as intrinsic to the architecture, as in \cite{causalityisallyouneed}.
 Such extensions of PINNs should be accompanied by additional research on optimal neural network design and training setup.
-Further studies on all the hyperparameters involved in the training of a PINN should also be conducted, in order to develop a better understanding of this promising architecture.
+Another interesting research direction could be given by adopting the proposed metric to optimize ensembles training methods, which have been proven effective for Physics-Informed models in \cite{haitsiukevich2023improvedensemble}.